Sunday, October 2, 2011

 Dog Park

 We added a new member to the family about a month ago so the dog park has become another Third Place for me.
 Mya knows how to have fun and the dog park is a great place to show off her roll over move.
 I'm not sure I would recommend getting a puppy mid winter in Minnesota unless you already love exposing yourself to the frigid weather no matter what each day, several times a day!
 The dog park helps by adding another entertainment factor.
-The dogs and their owners get some great laughs just like going to the playground. video
+The dogs and their owners get some great laughs just like going to the playground.

 Monday, February 14, 2011